kottans/kottans-course-bootstrap/README.md

 ### Venue
 Usually, a friendly company would be hosting our initiative's course.
 Sometimes we know the people who know the people on the inside, sometimes our fellow kottans are owning/working for such company, sometimes you have to go and ask.
-Other that getting necessary info via word of mouth, you can try using [https://dou.ua](https://dou.ua) to find relevant information (might be looking for topics like [this](https://dou.ua/lenta/articles/gde-provesti-meropriyatie/), [this](https://dou.ua/lenta/articles/welcome-to-companies-4/) or [this](https://dou.ua/lenta/articles/welcome-to-kyiv-companies/)).
+Other that getting necessary info via word of mouth, you can try using local development communities to find relevant information (might be looking for topics like [this](https://dou.ua/lenta/articles/gde-provesti-meropriyatie/), [this](https://dou.ua/lenta/articles/welcome-to-companies-4/) or [this](https://dou.ua/lenta/articles/welcome-to-kyiv-companies/)).
 Venue requirements:
 + enough space for all students and coaches
 + projector / big screen to show presentation / live coding (although could bring your own projector, etc.)